-GDIT (formerly known as Vangent) has been contracted to send the 1098-T to you.
+Maximus TRA Services (formerly known as GDIT, formerly known as Vangent) has been contracted to send the 1098-T to you.
 Although the college has provided this information, the calculation of the tax credit earned should be obtained through IRS Publication 970 and IRS Form 8863 or your personal tax advisor.
 The IRS phone number is 1-800-829-1040.

 Cerritos College cannot provide you with tax advice or assistance related to the credit or how to claim the credit.
 For assistance, please contact a tax professional or refer to IRS Publication 970.
 If you have questions, you may call Admissions, Records & Services at 562-860-2451 ext.
 2211.